articulate/shush/views/info.md

 3. Mark the notification box if you want to receive an email when your message is read.
 ![Notify](/images/demo2.png)

-4. Click Save to create a secure link.
+4. Click Share to create a secure link.

 5. Send the secure link to the recipient.
 ![Share](/images/demo3.png)